catfoolyou/Block-Bypass/README.md

 To enter the BIOS (after unlocking ofc) you need to restart the laptop while holding shift.

 # Chromebooks
+Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.
+The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)

+Another way to remove extensions like Lightspeed would be to use [ext-remover](https://github.com/3kh0/ext-remover), although the site is blocked so obtaining it could be a pain.

 # Browser games and other crap
 If [catfoolyou.github.io](https://catfoolyou.github.io) is blocked, a mirror of my website is available [here](https://eldritchdev2.github.io/Website-v2/)